 - NEW ZEALAND has banned all entry through its borders except for citizens and residents from 24th March 2020.
 People are permitted to travel within New Zealand to reach airports for flights home.
 From 2nd April 2020, travellers with a temporary visa expiring before 1 April 2020 who are unable to leave New Zealand must apply online for a new visa.
 An interim visa will be issued.
 Travellers with a temporary visa due to expire between 1 April and 9 July 2020 will have their visas extended to late September.
 Confirmation of extensions will be emailed to all visa holders.
 Some temporary visas are being extended for low skilled healthcare work and supermarket work.

-- THE U.S. have introduced a ban on anyone travelling from Europe from 16th March for 30 days.
+- THE U.S. has a ban on anyone travelling from Europe.
 There are no restrictions on flights from the US to Ireland or the UK.
-You can still transit through the USA as long as you have not been in one of the restricted countries in the 14 days prior to travel (i.e. Ireland, UK, Schengen area, China or Iran) and you will require an ESTA to do so.
+You can still transit through the USA as long as you have not been in one of the restricted countries in the 14 days prior to travel (i.e. Ireland, UK, Schengen area, China or Iran).
+You will require an ESTA if transiting through the U.S.

-- CANADA has barred all travel to Canada from 18th March and anyone landing in Canada is required to self-isolate for 14 days.
+- CANADA has banned all travel to Canada apart from citizens and permanent residents.
+Anyone landing in Canada is required to self-isolate for 14 days.
 The US-Canada border is closed to all non-essential travel.
 Travel advisories are being updated and travellers are advised that exit bans are on the increase and a ban may be imposed at airports with short notice.

 - IRISH ORGANISATIONS ABROAD are available to support Irish emigrants in many countries around the world.
 Many of them have closed their public centres and will be operating by phone or email at present and will try to assist you as best they can.